needle-mirror/com.unity.sentis/Documentation~/get-the-output.md

         worker = WorkerFactory.CreateWorker(BackendType.GPUCompute, runtimeModel);
         worker.Execute(inputTensor);

-        // Iterate through the output layer names of the model and print the output from each foreach (var outputName in runtimeModel.outputs)
+        // Iterate through the outputs of the model and print the output tensor from each foreach (var output in runtimeModel.outputs)
         {
-            TensorFloat outputTensor = worker.PeekOutput(outputName) as TensorFloat;
+            TensorFloat outputTensor = worker.PeekOutput(output.name) as TensorFloat;
-            // Make the tensor readable by downloading it to the CPU outputTensor.MakeReadable();
+            // Make the tensor readable by downloading it to the CPU outputTensor.CompleteOperationsAndDownload();
             outputTensor.PrintDataPart(10);
         }
     }